1976 Ford E-Series Van heater hose routing

 KNOWLEDGE IS POWER

-• MECHANIC
+• EXPERT

 • 1,136 POSTS

-If youre still experiencing cool temps check the blend door ops.
-If that's ok then grab the heater lines at operating temp and compare them with the top radiator hose.
-They should be close.
-If the heater line is cooler then your water pump isn't pumping enough because heater lines come directly off the waterpump.
-Or the lines are restricted, check for a restrictor in the heater lines put there by ford in some models.
-Itll look like a lump in the hose and be hard when squeezed.
-You can remove that.
-If still in doubt take off the easiest line on the heater core and start the truck when its cool.
-Coolant should pump at idle if theres flow
+if youre still experiencing cool temps check the blend door ops. if that's ok then grab the heater lines at operating temp and compare them with the top radiator hose. they should be close. if the heater line is cooler then your water pump isn't pumping enough because heater lines come directly off the waterpump. or the lines are restricted, check for a restrictor in the heater lines put there by ford in some models. itll look like a lump in the hose and be hard when squeezed. you can remove that. if still in doubt take off the easiest line on the heater core and start the truck when its cool. coolant should pump at idle if theres flow